-Probably written in the 80s, from the heart of a dog owner who mourns (and remembers) Gunner in a way that will make you rejoice and weep at the same time.
+From the heart of a dog owner who mourns losing a dog in a way that will make you rejoice and weep at the same time… Nothing prepares you for losing your best friend but…

 In California, in a harsh inland desert, he developed a calcium deposit on his upper spine, did my good Airedale Gunner, and it would hurt him to track, so Gunner and I stopped tracking, stopped retrieving and jumping, not because he wouldn’t have gone on if it were up to him, and awhile after that he was very ill with cancer, and after a time of that, too much of that, I had him killed, and he became one with the dust and that violent, hot landscape.

 Even his hip, broken when a prostate tumor grew right through the bone, did not stop the courage of his gaiety, but I did.
-My friend Dick Koehler said, “He is lucky to have a good friend like you,” to encourage me, you see, to get on with it, kill him, and Dick was right, of course, right, because when there is nothing much left of a dog but his wounds, you should bury those decently.
+My friend Dick Koehler said, “He is lucky to have a good friend like you,” to encourage me, you see, to get on with it, to kill him.
+And Dick was right, of course, right, because when there is nothing much left of a dog but his wounds, you should bury those decently.

 But various psychologists deny that it is as huge as all that when it is an animal that is mourned.
 I have read statistically studded reassurances that mourning for a cat lasts at most one month, for a dog three.
 I have read that when an animal dies there are no regrets, no rehearsal of the wail, “If only I had,” and also that the splendid thing about animals, what is said to make them so convenient to our hearts, like anti-depressants, is that when we mourn them, we are only mourning a personal loss and not “the loss of life and potential,” according to Professors Beck and Katcher, authorities on all of this at The University of Pennsylvania.